adaltas/node-csv-docs/src/md/stringify/options/delimiter.md

 ## Default behavior

-by default the generated CSV data set will have field value sepated by `,`:
+by default the generated CSV data set will have field value separated by `,`:

 ```js
 const stringify = require('csv-stringify')